Hey hey, Fam!

 Back home, one of my favorite things in the summer is wandering around farmers markets and fairs.
 I love all of the smells circulating from the food and the liveliness of watching people hunt for their “treasure” of the day.
 Here the locals are friendly but not overbearing, letting shoppers take their time without pressure.
 Then comes the best part; I let my taste buds take over and dive into some food!
 I can honestly say that buying nibbles from a handful of vendors so I can try a little bit of everything is one of my top 3 hobbies no matter where I am!

-To finish out the day, the Lad and I stopped by Jamie’s Italian for a couple cocktails.
+To finish out the day was a stop by Jamie’s Italian for a couple cocktails.
 I grew up watching Jamie’s cooking shows with my parents and was over the moon when I saw his name in a restaurant window.
 It’s pretty incredible how such small things can bring you joy and content like being at home even when you’re thousands of miles away.